UCL-CCS/HemePure/README.md

 * McCullough, J. W. S., Richardson, R. A., Patronis, A., Halver, R., Marshall, R., Ruefenacht, M., Wylie, B. J. N., Odaker, T., Wiedemann, M., Lloyd, B., Neufeld, E., Sutmann, G., Skjellum, A., Kranzlmüller, D., & Coveney, P. V. (2020).
 Towards blood flow in the virtual human: efficient self-coupling of HemeLB.
 Journal of the Royal Society Interface Focus 11, 20190119.

 ## Features #
 The CPU version of HemePure can be executed with the following functionality.
 Some must be specified at the compilation of the `hemepure` executable.
+Simulations are conducted using a D3Q19 lattice stencil.

 Collision kernels (compile time):
 * LBGK - Single relaxation time